MennoMarkus/NDS-SceneEditor/README.md

 # NDS-Model-Exporter
 Converts obj models to an optimized binary format for the NDS.
-Support for md2 animations planned for later.
+Support for skeletal animations planned for later.